A topic from the subject of Spectroscopy in Chemistry.

 Applications

-- Pharmaceutical analysis: Ensuring the quality and purity of drugs.
+• Pharmaceutical analysis: Ensuring the quality and purity of drugs and monitoring drug release profiles.

 Conclusion

-Quantitative spectroscopy is a powerful analytical tool that is used in a wide variety of fields.
-It is a versatile technique that can be used to determine the concentration or amount of a substance, identify the components of a sample, and study the structure and dynamics of molecules.
+Quantitative spectroscopy is a powerful analytical tool used in a wide variety of fields.
+It's a versatile technique for determining the concentration or amount of a substance, identifying sample components, and studying molecular structure and dynamics.

 Quantitative Spectroscopy